 After that, select your account and click on next.

 In the second step, you select your Ad account, and afterward, you can choose your Campaign and Ad.

-The steps for the campaign and ad are entirely optional and you can leave each of those fields blank if you wish to.
+Note: the steps for the Campaign and Ad are entirely optional and you can leave each of those fields blank if you wish to.

 Filtering by Platform

-Let's say that we want to filter out and show the data for our Campaign performance but only on Instagram.
+Let's say that we want to filter out and show the data for Campaign performance, but only on Instagram.

-The fastest way we can do this is by creating a Standard widget which we will switch to a Custom one.
+The fastest way we can do this is by creating a Standard widget, which we will then switch to a Custom one.

-Now that we know that the filtering goes through publisher_platform we will use that and create a filter.
+Now that we know that the filtering goes through publisher_platform we will use that to create a filter.

 Below the Widget field, there is a custom Filter field.
 Here we can filter our data using Facebook Ads' API.